gitbutlerapp/gitbutler/README.md

 ### versioning

-There are two ways to define the release app version:
-* set `package.version` in the [tauri.conf.release.json](./src-tauri/tauri.conf.release.json)
-* update version in the [Cargo.toml](./src-tauri/Cargo.toml)
+To update the release app version, update version in the [Cargo.toml](./src-tauri/Cargo.toml).

 ### runners